wuweiran/uldum/docs/ability-system.md

 calls the registered Lua callback if one exists for that ability id.
 If no callback is registered, the engine just runs the mechanical part (e.g., a passive with modifiers needs no Lua at all).

+## Additional Forms

+### spellbook

+Composite ability whose icon opens a sub-bar of contained abilities.
+Each contained ability has independent cooldowns / costs / state requirements.
+Used for class kits, hero ult selection, item-granted spell groups.

+### morph

+Unit-type transformation.
+Swaps model + ability set + (optionally) attribute block.
+Variants on a single form:

+- One-shot (hero ultimate that doesn't revert).
+- Toggle (bear ↔ human; second cast reverts).
+- Timed (auto-reverts after `morph_duration`).

+### target_destructable

+Cast on a destructable entity.
+Range check + filter; lifecycle mirrors `target_unit`.
+Used for Eat Tree / harvest-shaped abilities.

+### target_item

+Cast on an item (in inventory or on the ground).
+Used for "apply enchant to item slot" / "drink potion" / "combine items".

+### resurrection

+Reviving the dead.
+Engine-built form rather than a passive listening on the death event, because reviving has to happen during the death pipeline — by the time `on_death` fires the entity has already been reaped.
+Per-level fields: `resurrect_count` (how many corpses), `resurrect_radius` (for AoE-style resurrects), `health_restore_pct`.
+Two flavors:

+- Self-resurrect (Reincarnation): the dying unit itself.
+The form's level data lives on a passive ability the unit owns; engine intercepts the death.
+- Target / area resurrect (Animate Dead, Raise Dead variants): consumes corpses in radius.

+## AoE-around-caster Indicator (`IndicatorShape::AreaSelf`)

+`IndicatorShape` previously rendered only for `target_point` abilities.
+Instant / Toggle abilities with an area effect (Thunder Clap, War Stomp, Permanent Immolation) need their own indicator — the player can't see the radius before casting.

+`IndicatorShape::AreaSelf` is valid on `instant` / `toggle`.
+Geometry is a disc centered on the caster with radius from `level.area.radius`.
+Doesn't move with a cursor (it's caster-anchored).

+**Preview trigger** — same affordance for all indicator shapes (range circles too, not just AreaSelf):

+- Desktop: hover the ability's action_bar slot for ~300ms → indicator shows under the caster until the cursor leaves.
+- Mobile: long-press the action_bar slot → indicator shows until release.

+One generic "preview-on-hover" path in the HUD covers every indicator shape.

+## Render Integrations

+Two categories, split by who owns the visual.

+**Engine-side (multiplayer-aware).** Visibility states the engine must know about because they're per-player.
+Invisibility (Wind Walk, Permanent Invisibility) lives here — engine hides the unit from non-allied players, reveals on attack / cast / damage taken (or on entering the vision of a true-sight unit).
+Same family as fog of war (see [scripting.md](scripting.md)).

+**Map-driven (per-unit visual primitives).** Engine exposes a small set of per-unit visual modulation knobs that map Lua drives:

+- `SetUnitColor(unit, r, g, b, a)` — multiplicative tint.
+- `SetUnitAlpha(unit, a)` — opacity override.
+- `SetUnitShaderVariant(unit, tag)` — picks a preset rendering path (`"ethereal"`, `"petrified"`, etc.), backed by a small enum in the renderer.
+Engine ships the variants; map says when to switch.

+Engine does **not** bake state visuals (ethereal-blue, petrified-grey, on-fire-glow) into ability forms — map composes them on top of the primitives above when its abilities fire.